alexch/codelikethis/public/lessons/javascript_intro/event_listeners.md

 # Event Listeners

-Event Listeners are a special type of function in javascript that what's for a specified event, and then calls a function after that event has been triggered
+Event Listeners are a special type of function in javascript that waits for a specified event, and then calls a function after that event has been triggered

 # Common Usage